lowRISC/opentitan/hw/ip/usbdev/doc/registers.md

 Raised if link is active but SOF was not received from host for 4.096 ms. The SOF should be every 1 ms.

 ### INTR_STATE . disconnected
-Raised if VBUS is lost thus the link is disconnected.
+Raised if VBUS is lost, thus the link is disconnected.

 ### INTR_STATE . pkt_sent
 Raised if a packet was sent as part of an IN transaction.